Charmve/PyStegosploit/README.md

 - [StegaStamp-plus](https://github.com/Charmve/StegaStamp-plus) - Improved the original repo, 'Invisible Hyperlinks in Physical Photographs', without datasets and training parameters

 ## ❕ Disclaimer
-This repo follows the GPL open source agreement, please be sure to understand.
+- This repo follows the GPL open source agreement, please be sure to understand.

-The original intention of this repo is to facilitate security researchers to study Bluetooth Low Energy / Bluetooth Smart and use it in education and learning to improve IoT security protection.

-We strictly prohibit all acts that violate any national laws through this program, please use this program within the legal scope.
+- We strictly prohibit all acts that violate any national laws through this program, please use this program within the legal scope.

-By default, using this item will be deemed as your agreement to our rules.
+- By default, using this item will be deemed as your agreement to our rules.
 Please be sure to abide by the moral and legal standards.

-If you do not comply, you will be responsible for the consequences, and the author will not bear any responsibility!
+- If you do not comply, you will be responsible for the consequences, and the author will not bear any responsibility!

 ## 📎 References